backslashxx/mountify/README.md

 ## Usage
 - user-friendly config editing is available on the WebUI
-- otherwise you can modify config.sh
+- otherwise you can modify /data/adb/mountify/config.sh

 ### General
 - by default, mountify mounts all modules with a system folder. `mountify_mounts=2`